cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

 }
 ```

 We're being a little quick and dirty with IOExceptions but the happy path will work fine.
-Now time to delve into the converting an `InputStream` into a tree of Truffler expressions.
+Now time to delve into the converting an `InputStream` into a tree of Mumbler expressions.

 Reading
 -------

 Typically, languages break this up into two stages: lexing (text -> tokens), parsing (tokens -> syntax tree).
 I'm going to take another page from lisp history and combine lexing and paring into one step: reading.
-Because we were careful in defining the syntax of Truffler, we can easily hand-write a reader that only needs one character of look ahead to determine what token is being read.
+Because we were careful in defining the syntax of Mumbler, we can easily hand-write a reader that only needs one character of look ahead to determine what token is being read.

 The basic flow of the reader is to read one character then dispatch to specialized read methods depending on the character read.
 Our `readNode` function: